nshkrdotcom/mcp_client/docs/implementation/PROMPT_10_error_and_notification_infrastructure.md

 These modules provide the foundation for consistent error handling and notification dispatch across all feature modules.

+> **Reminder (ADR-0015):** Notification routing remains synchronous in the MVP.
+Build the router so future work can optionally fan out via a `Task.Supervisor`, but do not introduce async processing yet.

 ---

 ## Required Reading